christensenSergey/cityNBank/README.md

-# cityNBank //Java web app
+# cityNBank //Java web app//
 Dont forget change application.properties as you need.
-To start app execute in command line from project folder: mvn package //to compile project mvn spring-boot:run //to run project on server
+To start app execute in command line from project folder: mvn package //to compile project// mvn spring-boot:run //to run project on server//

 Task:
 Write a web application that serves as a bank.
 Let it be a bank in the city of N with about 50 inhabitants.